51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### File References

-Finding a path to files used by examples may not be completely straightforward, as the example may have been downloaded from GitHub, or if it's part of the standard distribution of the API files, it may appear at different relative paths to the current working directory when the example is executed - especially when executed as an automated test as opposed to being run from an IDE.
+Finding a path to files used by examples might not be completely straightforward, as the example could have been downloaded from GitHub, or if it's part of the standard distribution of the API files, it could appear at different relative paths to the current working directory when the example is executed - especially when executed as an automated test as opposed to being run from an IDE.